 May 27 & 28th, 2023

-Come to the memorial weekend craft fair to browse and purchase an impressive variety of handmade items, including yard art, log furniture, clothing, pottery, rugs, jewellery and much more.
+Come to the memorial weekend craft fair to browse and purchase an impressive variety of handmade items, including yard art, log furniture, clothing, pottery, rugs, jewelry, and much more.
 There will be food vendors on site.
-The event is a great way to kickoff the summer season.
+The event is an excellent way to kick off the summer season.
 This event is free to the public.

 22nd Annual Spring Century Bike Ride

-The ride travels through the Indian Valley to Genesee and around Antelope Lake, and back to Greenville.
-Cost is $50 for adults and $25 for children with pre-registration.
+The ride travels through the Indian Valley to Genesee, around Antelope Lake, and back to Greenville.
+The cost is $50 for adults and $25 for children with pre-registration.
 The price goes up after May 1st.
 The ride has two different ride levels, the longest being 100 miles.
-This all-day event includes patch and a great catered lunch.
+This all-day event includes a patch and a great catered lunch.
 Call Lillian at 530-284